Furniture stores in Norwich, Dereham and Holt

-We have stores selling furniture and electrical goods in Norwich, Holt and Dereham.
+We have stores selling used furniture and electrical goods in Norwich, Dereham and Holt.
 These stores take in donated items and the profits they make help to fund all our other work for children, families and young people in Norfolk.

 You can help us out by donating your unwanted items, just contact your nearest store to make the arrangements.
 You can see more details on this page of how this works.